 Munira Raji: An academic pivot

-Munira Raji is a Sustainable Geoscience and Natural Capital research fellow at University of Plymouth.
-She holds PhD in Geological Sciences from Durham University, MSc in Applied Petroleum Geoscience from the University of Derby, BSc in Geology from the University of Portsmouth, and certificates in Science Diplomacy.
+Munira Raji is a Sustainable Geoscience and Science Diplomacy research fellow at University of Plymouth.
+She holds PhD in Geological Sciences from Durham University, MSc in Applied Petroleum Geoscience from the University of Derby, BSc in Geology from the University of Portsmouth, and certificates in Science Diplomacy from UNITAR.

 Munira Raji is a Sustainable Geoscientist and Geoscience Diplomat at the University of Plymouth, UK.
 Credit: Munira Raji.